 This solution fulfills the security requirements of KI#3 based on the DDNMF/PKMF’s authorization by reusing the Discovery procedure defined in clause 6.1.3.2 of TS 33.503 [6].
-Once the authorization is passed, the 5G Prose End UEs and UE-to-UE Relay can perform UE-to-UE relay discovery.Editor’s Note : Further evaluation is FFS.
+Once the authorization is passed, the 5G Prose End UEs and UE-to-UE Relay can perform UE-to-UE relay discovery.

+This solution uses one set of discovery security material to protect the Announcement message by reusing the Discovery procedure defined in clause 6.1.3.2 of TS 33.503 [6].

 6.9 Solution #9: Restricted 5G ProSe UE-to-UE Relay Discovery Model B